 Anu had finished washing the plates and oven dishes when Emeka came in, grinning the way he usually did whenever he needed something.
 The men had left for Idriss’s bedroom after he finished his meal.

 “I got him inside the bathroom.
 I got him his things and ran out.”
 He gestured with his hands.
 “Me, I no wan see bad things with my eyes.”

 “I think he needs help, Anu.
 So as your pretend fiancé, I beg you to go and help him.
 Me and him are not that kind of friends abeg.”

 She chuckled, picked up the tea towel and started drying her hands.

 “You can even go with Uche for the shopping she wants to go for, on Saturday.
-Call it… reward.”
+Call it a reward.”

 “Reward?
-No, thank you.
-Three or four visits to each shop at the shopping mall is no reward.
-Sorry but shopping with your girlfriend is punishment.
+No thank you.
+Three or four visits to each shop at the shopping mall is not a reward.
+Sorry but shopping with your girlfriend is a punishment.
 You will have to grin and bear on Saturday.”
 The last time she went shopping with Uche, she had thought she would go into early labour.
 Although, the latter had encouraged her to come with her to take her away from Idriss’ bed at the hospital, she had arrived home with swollen feet and dresses she didn’t need.

 Anu found him in his bedroom.
 Judging by the towel covering him and his wet upper body, she decided he had already had a shower.
 He appeared to be struggling though, leaning against a wall.